wsydney76/craft-properties-field/README.md

 * Does not support all possible field settings
 * Craft is not aware of sub-fields, so the whole field is marked as updated on changes.
 * A translation method can only be used for the whole field, not for sub-fields.
-* No out-of-the-box validation for sub-fields, validation errors cannot be attached to a sub-field.
+* No out-of-the-box validation for sub-fields.
 * No fancy UI for extended sub-field settings.
-* Does not support conditional logic for sub-fields.
+* Does not support conditional logic for sub-fields out of the box.
 * Eager loading of elements is not supported.
 * Does not support standard Craft queries for custom fields.
 * Not tested with Postgres database.